acmoles/portfolio/portfolio/projects/wesen.md

 ### The outcome

-Wesen fulfils my original success criteria and helped me learn a great deal.
-The most valuable lessons I didn't expect; the importance of _getting the word out_ and _working in teams._
+Wesen fulfils my original success criteria.
+I learnt a great deal but the most valuable lessons I didn't expect; the importance of _getting the word out_ and _working in teams._

 </template>